-As someone who leads a life of travel, I get a lot of messages from people asking for travel advice; but other than that, there are some who would also ask for advice on how they can start a similar lifestyle.
+As someone who leads a life of travel, I get a lot of messages from people asking for travel advice — and then there are also others who ask for advice on how they can start a similar lifestyle.
 Once the discussion gets going, there’s always that inevitable moment wherein they would reply with an: “I wish I can travel and work remotely like you, but… I can’t!” and then they list out the reasons that are keeping them from traveling.
-(Updated March 30, 2019 / Travel Excuses)
+(Travel Excuses)

-Now here are those top common travel excuses that people use and why each should not hold anyone back from traveling the world.
+That being said, here are those top common travel excuses that people use and why each should NOT hold anyone back from traveling the world.